Richard Meale: Operas

 Meale is best known in this later period for the 1986 opera Voss, with a libretto by David Malouf based on the novel of the same title by Patrick White.
-(White knew and admired Meale, but thought his treatment of the novel insufficiently "austere and gritty".)
-Malouf also collaborated with Meale on his second operatic project, Mer de glace (1986–91), a tableaux-like juxtaposition of some ideas of the novel Frankenstein with the real dealings of Mary Shelley with Percy Bysshe Shelley and Lord Byron.
+White knew and admired Meale, but thought his treatment of the novel insufficiently "austere and gritty".
+Malouf also collaborated with Meale on his second operatic project, Mer de glace (1986–91), a tableaux-like juxtaposition of some ideas of the novel Frankenstein with the dealings of Mary Shelley with Percy Bysshe Shelley and Lord Byron.

 Both operas are critiques of Romantic grandiosity.
 Voss is a German explorer of Australia, the unknown continent, confident that idealism will lead him to its heart.
 He forms a spiritual bond across time and space with Laura, an English spinster in Sydney able to follow his journey through sheer power of empathy.
-In the score of Voss Meale quotes tinny piano dances to show the unknowingness of Sydney's 19th-century colonial society; this has the bracing effect of setting Meale's orchestration on the side of Voss's vain metaphysical ambitions.
+In the score of Voss, Meale quotes tinny piano dances to show the unknowingness of Sydney's 19th-century colonial society; this has the bracing effect of setting Meale's orchestration on the side of Voss's vain metaphysical ambitions.
 Use of a tonal idiom allows Meale exceptional freedom to quote with distancing, parody and irony snatches and patches of 19th-century music: a mock German Lied for Voss's cultural arrogance; a ripping parody of Violetta's waltz scene in La traviata for Laura's social isolation.

-In Mer de glace the poet Shelley — scientist Frankenstein in fantasy — creates a man but botches the job.
+In Mer de glace the poet Shelley – scientist Frankenstein in fantasy – creates a man but botches the job.
 He is driven mad by the creature's demand to be loved.
-Systematically Meale sets the key of A minor for reality against the key of B-flat minor for madness — the two keys almost completely dividing the diatonic sound-world between them.
+Systematically Meale sets the key of A minor for reality against the key of B-flat minor for madness – the two keys almost completely dividing the diatonic sound-world between them.
 The music refers often to Debussy (Nocturnes and Pelléas et Mélisande), Delius (On Hearing the First Cuckoo in Spring) and Wagner (Tristan and Siegfried).
 Critics thus heard Meale as increasingly "derivative", though more recently Meale as an opera composer appears as a post-modernist contemporary of John Adams, fitting a narrative to the music of its era.
 Shelley himself is given a Siegfried-like Heldentenor part and his creature a Fafner-like grossness to match; but the would-be Siegfried of Mer de glace is reduced to moral nullity by his failure to take responsibility.

 When Mer de glace was written Mahler was at the height of his fame as a composer.
 The opera seems to end with an invitation to the audience to join in a timeless Mahlerian Abschied to its story.
 But Malouf and Meale administer a Brechtian parting slap: what about persisting cruelties to women and children?